 If an officer is unable to get into work, the shift on duty will remain until duly relieved.
-The College reaffirms each constituency's use of discretion regarding their personal safety and the safety of others in determining whether or not they should come to campus during times of inclement/severe weather.
+The College reaffirms each constituency's use of discretion regarding her/his personal safety and the safety of others in determining whether or not she/he should come to campus during times of inclement/severe weather or other emergency event.